Disney's Animal Kingdom Attractions for Toddlers, Pre-Schoolers & Teens

 An outing at Animal Kingdom with your toddler, pre-schooler and kids of all ages.

-Kids of all ages love animals - and Animal Kingdom arranges all sorts of ways to engage them, from a petting zoo to dinosaur adventures and environmental education exhibits.
+Kids of all ages love animals -- and Animal Kingdom arranges all sorts of ways to engage them, from a petting zoo to environmental education exhibits.

 Many of the nature trails may prove too much for small legs and attention spans, but the train ride to "Rafiki's Planet Watch" is fun and ends at the petting zoo.